ibmverse/verse-developer/_tutorials/mail.read.markdown

 * __features : ["core"]__ in __payload__ indicates that Verse will send context data to the specified web application through cross-document messaging.
 Refer to [Sending data to a web application][2] to learn how to construct the web application page to receive cross-document messages.
 For more information on context data, see the "The context structure from the mail read view" section at the end of this tutorial.

-After the widget is loaded by Verse, the action button "Sample 3" displays in the mail read view.
-Clicking the button opens the specified web application and passes context data (about the mail message that is currently being read) to the web application.

 ### Step 3.
 Load the widget into Verse and interact with it.